 - Consider your college major seriously.
 Sure, something like History may be fun but will it help you get a job?
 You need to look at college as an investment and pick a piece of paper that will actually help you do what makes you happy and help you establish financial independence.

 - Open a Roth IRA as soon as you can.
 Investing may not sound like fun and it may be difficult at first, but you can start investing with $1,000 or less and watch your money grow.
-Thankfully there are many options out there today that help you start investing with little money – like Betterment or Wealthfront – they’ll even manage it for you too.
+Thankfully there are many options out there today that help you start investing with little money – like Betterment – they’ll even manage it for you too.

 - Don’t be afraid to go it alone.
 Getting advice is important, but not everyone is an expert or credible.
 You want to live your life, not what someone removed from the situation thinks you should do.